 California’s E-Bike Purchase Incentive Project is distributing vouchers in a series of application windows.
-The first opportunity to apply was December 18, 2024.
-All 1,500 vouchers available in this window have been reserved.
+The next opportunity to apply is April 29, 2025.
 We will post upcoming application windows here and on our e-bike campaign page.
-Pedal Ahead, the administrator CARB chose for this program, […]
+Pedal Ahead, the administrator of this program for the California Air Resources Board (CARB), has published its own FAQs. […]

 This post was originally published 12/11/24 and updated 12/16/24.
 The California Air Resources Board announced that its much-delayed E-Bike Incentive Project would open for applications on Wednesday, December 18, 2024, at 6:00 pm PT.
 CARB won’t release all $31 million in vouchers on that date; it still plans to do a phased program, releasing a […]